midhxn/News360/README.md

 # News360

-The News Application developed using java and newsapi## MediPlus
+The News Application developed using java and newsapi

 ### Method 1 (Recommended)
         Download the APK from releases